AI: The new frontier of investing

 Looking forward: It’s not just about tech

 While technology and communications services appear to be the early winners of the AI boom (notably the ‘Magnificent Seven’), other sectors are making strides and the use cases for AI among them are growing.
-Some of these sectors we’d like to highlight include healthcare, financial services and data centres.

-Finally, data centres are uniquely positioned to benefit from AI-related applications.
-Given the vast amount of computing power and data storage required by many AI applications, data centre-functionality is fast becoming one of the biggest growth areas for capital investment.
-During the first quarter of 2024, Microsoft, Amazon and Alphabet (the parent company of Google) announced billions of dollars of capital investment in data centres to support the growth of its AI operations.
+Data centres are uniquely positioned to benefit from AI-related applications.
+Given the vast amount of computing power and data storage required by many AI applications, data centre functionality is fast becoming one of the biggest growth areas for capital investment.

 Integrating AI into the investment process

-It’s one thing to invest in companies that could benefit from the expansion of AI into various sectors, but another way we see AI integration, is in the investment process itself – how investment managers use the technology to better improve outcomes.
+It’s one thing to invest in companies that could benefit from the expansion of AI into various sectors, but another way we see AI integration is in the investment process itself – how investment managers use the technology to better improve outcomes.

 Regulation is set to pay an integral role in AI adoption